Bergen: Culture and sports

 Bergens Tidende (BT) and Bergensavisen (BA) are the largest newspapers, with circulations of 87,076 and 30,719 in 2006, BT is a regional newspaper covering all of Vestland, while BA focuses on metropolitan Bergen.
 Other newspapers published in Bergen include the Christian national Dagen, with a circulation of 8.936, and TradeWinds, an international shipping newspaper.
 Local newspapers are Fanaposten for Fana, Sydvesten for Laksevåg and Fyllingsdalen and Bygdanytt for Arna and the neighbouring municipality Osterøy.
-TV 2, Norway's largest private television company, is based in Bergen.

 The 1,500-seat Grieg Hall is the city's main cultural venue, and home of the Bergen Philharmonic Orchestra, founded in 1765, and the Bergen Woodwind Quintet.
 The city also features Carte Blanche, the Norwegian national company of contemporary dance.
 The annual Bergen International Festival is the main cultural festival, which is supplemented by the Bergen International Film Festival.
 Two internationally renowned composers from Bergen are Edvard Grieg and Ole Bull.
 Grieg's home, Troldhaugen, has been converted to a museum.
 During the 1990s and early 2000s, Bergen produced a series of successful pop, rock and black metal artists, collectively known as the Bergen Wave.

 Den Nationale Scene is Bergen's main theatre.
 Founded in 1850, it had Henrik Ibsen as one of its first in-house playwrights and art directors.
-Bergen's contemporary art scene is centred on BIT Teatergarasjen, Bergen Kunsthall, United Sardines Factory (USF) and Bergen Center for Electronic Arts (BEK).
+Bergen's contemporary art scene is centred on BIT Teatergarasjen, Bergen Kunsthall, United Sardines Factory (USF), Bergen Center for Electronic Arts (BEK) and Bergen Assembly, a contemporary art triennial.
 Bergen was a European Capital of Culture in 2000.
 Buekorps is a unique feature of Bergen culture, consisting of boys aged from 7 to 21 parading with imitation weapons and snare drums.
 The city's Hanseatic heritage is documented in the Hanseatic Museum at Bryggen.